cagov/caldata-mdsa-training/docs/code/devops.md

     1. Make sure you’re on the branch you want to commit changes to (you almost never want to commit directly to “main”).
 If you just created a branch you are likely already on the branch you want to make changes to, if not switch to it.
     1. To create or switch branches, follow the steps above
 1. Navigate to the file you want to modify and make the necessary changes
-    1. Whether you’re editing a file in dbt Cloud, locally with a code editor like VS Code, or directly in GitHub (not recommended) you must click SAVE or use CTRL/COMMAND S. To save the changes to your file BEFORE you commit them.
+    1. Whether you’re editing a file in dbt Cloud, locally with a code editor like VS Code, or directly in Azure (not recommended) you must click SAVE or use CTRL/COMMAND S. To save the changes to your file BEFORE you commit them.
 1. Stage your changes
     1. We’ll skip how to do this in Azure Repos because we don’t recommend editing and committing changes directly in Azure Repos as this doesn’t allow you to run linting tools that can help you catch errors BEFORE you push changes.
 We will have CI checks set up on the project repo that will help catch database, formatting, SQL errors, etc.
     1. Locally this is done by: